syncfusion-content/blazor-docs/blazor/combobox/getting-started.md

 # Getting Started with Blazor ComboBox Component

 This section briefly explains how to include a **ComboBox** Component in your Blazor client-side application.
-You can refer to the [Getting Started with Syncfusion Blazor for Client-side in Visual Studio 2019](../getting-started/blazor-webassembly-visual-studio-2019/) page for introduction and configure the common specifications.
+You can refer to the [Getting Started with Syncfusion Blazor for Client-side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio) page for introduction and configure the common specifications.

 To get started quickly with Blazor ComboBox component, you can check out this video.